by Erin Newton

 Adversity is something that we all endure.
 Far too many people are dealing with serious challenges, such as a lack of purpose and deteriorating mental health.
 However, when someone experiences these adversities, they can still find the power to create incredibly important things.
 Transition Autosport is an example of something important built out of adversity.

 This team is a prime example of how life’s battles must be fought, not avoided.
 Dennis Short, the founder, never gave up on his dream of racing, and because he kept fighting, Transition Autosport was born.
-Dennis has experienced struggles with gender identity and depression since he was a young boy, but he didn’t succumb to these struggles.
+Dennis has experienced struggles with gender identity and depression since childhood, but he didn’t succumb to these struggles.
 Instead, he found a purpose in modifying cars and racing.
-A love for cars helped Dennis cope with his depressive thoughts—and it also brought Transition Autosport to fruition.
+A love for cars helped Dennis cope with depressive thoughts, and it also brought Transition Autosport to fruition.

 How The Motorsport Journey Began

-His ultimate goal was to have a sporty street car, so Dennis got to work looking for parts.
-He soon connected with Saturn Performance Systems (SPS), a company that specialized in aftermarket performance parts for Saturns.
+The ultimate goal was to have a sporty street car, so Dennis got to work looking for parts.
+Saturn Performance Systems (SPS), a company that specialized in aftermarket performance parts for Saturns, was discovered during this process.
 SPS was generous with Dennis, who was only a newbie at the time.
-They gave him parts for low prices, but the deal was as follows: Dennis had to take his car to sport compact car shows to promote SPS and their parts.
+They provided parts for low prices, but the deal was as follows: Dennis had to take his car to sport compact car shows to promote SPS and their parts.

 The Dream Starts to Become a Reality

-By the time 1999 rolled around, SPS sponsored a track day for their customers hosted at the Putnam Park Road Course in Meridian, IN.
-Dennis attended and was paired with Mark Rushbrook, a veteran SCCA driver.
-Under Mark’s wing, Dennis received instructions about driving lines, braking, and accelerating.
+In 1999, SPS organized a track day for its customers at the Putnam Park Road Course in Meridian, IN.
+Dennis attended the event and was paired with Mark Rushbrook, a veteran SCCA driver.
+Under Mark’s guidance, he received valuable instruction on driving lines, braking techniques, and acceleration.

-One comment stood out to Dennis and gave him hope.
-Mark said to Dennis, “Your driving is smooth.
+One comment stood out to Dennis and filled him with hope.
+Mark told Dennis, “Your driving is smooth.
 You’re going to make a great race car driver.”
-Over the next two years, Dennis worked on his 1995 Saturn SW2, preparing it for competition.
-He gained experience as a driver by competing in time trail events and track days hosted by the Eastern Motor Racing Association.
+Over the next two years, Dennis dedicated time to preparing his 1995 Saturn SW2 for competition.
+He gained driving experience by participating in time trial events and track days organized by the Eastern Motor Racing Association.

 D&N Motorsports is Born

-Transition Autosport isn’t Dennis’ first foray into the motorsport world.
-He and his then-wife Nicole founded D&N Motorsports in 2001 after Dennis met the racing license requirements.
-Dennis competed in the street touring class with the Eastern Motor Racing Association (EMRA) that year, and in 2002, he also joined the National Auto Sport Association (NASA) to gain more track time.
-With all these successes and new adventures came challenges, though.
-Because it was hard managing the logistics and expenses of all these events, the team focused mainly on NASA events in 2003.
+Transition Autosport isn’t Dennis’ first venture into the world of motorsport.
+In 2001, Dennis, with his then-wife Nicole, founded D&N Motorsports after meeting the requirements for a racing license.
+That same year, Dennis competed with the Eastern Motor Racing Association (EMRA) in the street touring class.
+In 2002, he joined the National Auto Sport Association (NASA) to gain additional track time.
+Despite these successes and exciting new opportunities, the team faced challenges.
+Managing the logistics and expenses associated with these events proved problematic, prompting the team to focus primarily on NASA events in 2003.

 Stepping up to the USTCC